In this article, we will look into details about What is Middleware in .NET Core?

 How to create Custom Middleware in .NET Core?

-Now we will see, how to create and add custom middleware to .NET Core application.
+Now we will see, how to create and add custom middleware to a .NET Core application.
 Custom middleware is like a standard .NET Core class file.

 Right-click on your project in Solution Explorer and click “Add New Item”.
 In the search box type “Middleware” and you will see Middleware Class in the result.